nearbearr/numToWords-indian-words-format/README.md

 # numToWords-indian-words-format
-js function to convert positive integer numbers to Indian words format | number length &lt; 9 (Ten crores)
+js function to convert positive integer numbers to Indian words format | number length &lt; 11 (Hundred crores)

 /* to use: